MananSoni42/lmdocs/README.md

 ## License
 lmdocs is released under the [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) License
 For personal or open-source projects, you are free to use, modify, and distribute lmdocs under the terms of the AGPLv3 license.
-If you plan to incorporate lmdocs into a proprietary application or service, you are required to provide access to the complete source code of your application, including any modifications made to lmdocs.
+If you plan to incorporate lmdocs into a proprietary application or service, you are required to provide access to the complete source code of your application, including any modifications made.